ldbc/ldbc_graphalytics/README.md

 ## How to add graphs to Graphalytics?

 Prepared graphs can be found on the @Large server in `/data/graphalytics/graphs/`.
-To add (a subset of) these graphs to your local copy of the Graphalytics benchmark, first download the `/data/graphalytics/graphs/config` directory and merge it with the `<graphalytics>/config` folder.
-Next, download some or all graph files and store them locally (we will assume in `/local/graphs/` for this guide).
+Download some or all graph files and store them locally (we will assume in `/local/graphs/` for this guide).
 Finally, you must edit the `graphs.root-directory` property in `<graphalytics>/config/graphs.properties` file to point to the graphs you have downloaded, e.g.: